greenatom797/greenatom797/README.md

 - 👋 Hi, I’m @greenatom797
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on my Attendance Management System
+- 💞️ I’m looking to collaborate on my Hotel Management System
 - 📫 How to reach me ...
   ping at greenatom797@gmail.com